 Welcome,

-Before joining University of Göttingen, I was Assistant Professor of Economics at University College Dublin.
+Before joining University of Göttingen, I was an Assistant Professor of Economics at University College Dublin.
 I obtained my PhD in 2018 from the Graduate School of Economics, Finance, and Management (GSEFM) at Goethe University Frankfurt, after studying mathematics and economics at TU Dortmund University, Complutense University of Madrid, and University of Iowa.
 I also hold a graduate diploma in international relations from the University of London (LSE)

 Here you can find my CV and details on my research, teaching, and policy work.